cloudevents/spec/subscriptions-api.md

 ### 3.2.
 Subscription Manager API

-Subscriptions where the delivery is initiated by the subscription manager ("push"-style) require a mechanism to configure such subscriptions on the subscription manager.
+The subscription manager API defines a subscription object and a protocol for creating, updating and deleting subscriptions on a subscription manager.

-The subscription manager API defines a subscription object and an API for creating, updating and deleting subscriptions on a subscription manager.
+The subscription object describes the consumer's interest in events and defines the delivery method.
+The protocol allows to configure subscriptions on the subscription manager.
+Especially in case of subscription manager initiated ("push"-style) delivery, the protocol is required to express the consumer's interest to the subscription manager before the subscription manager can initiate delivery.

 The protocol used to configure the subscription manager is decoupled from the delivery protocol, meaning that an application can configure a push delivery